Tired of Reading? Please listen to the blog

 Problems with Medical Education in India

-India is a country with more than 500+ medical colleges; sadly, they fail to fulfill the need of healthcare of the 1.3 billion Indian population.
+India is a country with more than 500+ medical colleges; sadly, they fail to fulfill the need for the healthcare of the 1.3 billion Indian population.
 In most cases, the students are also divested of the necessary skills, development, and hands-on experience required to become a skilled doctor.
 Here are the challenges faced by medical students in India.

 - Tough Competition